Father of Georgia football player Devin Willock seeks $2 million from UGA for fatal crash

 Attorney’s fees and costs will also be sought along with funeral, burial, medical expenses and “pain and suffering arising out of his injuries in the collision before death.”

-This article originally appeared on Athens Banner-Herald: Father of Devin Willock seeks $2 million from UGA for fatal car crash
+This article originally appeared on Athens Banner-Herald: Devin Willock's father seeks $2 million from UGA for fatal car crash